hindcraig3/aws-appsync-calorie-tracker-workshop/3_FRONTEND_APP/README.md

 We will be leveraging the Cognito User Pool we've created earlier for autorization.

-- Navigate to the AWS AppSync Console's `Settings` page and change the Authorization type to `Amazon Cognito User Pool`:
+- Navigate to the AWS AppSync Console's `Settings` page and change the Default Authorization Mode to `Amazon Cognito User Pool`:
 ![Screenshot-10](../images/image-amplify-4.png)

 - Select the relevant region and user pool at the newly revealed "User Pool configuration" section.
 Default action should be set to `ALLOW`: